AdobeDocs/uxp/src/pages/uxp/reference-js/Modules/uxp/Plugin Manager/Plugin.md

 <a name="plugin" id="plugin"></a>

 # Plugin
-Plugin object recieved in the PluginManager.getPlugins list, used for IPC(Inter Plugin Communication)
+Plugin object received in the PluginManager.getPlugins list, used for IPC(Inter Plugin Communication)